QR3.4.3 What is a Photon?

 QR3.2.4 The Speed of Space

-Einstein deduced that the speed of light is constant from how our world behaves, not from a theory that explains why, so why does light travel at a constant speed?
+Einstein deduced that the speed of light is constant from how our world behaves, not from any cause, so why does light have a constant speed?
 If light is particles moving, why can’t we nudge them to go just a bit faster, at the speed of light plus one?
 Why does our universe have a speed limit?
 The answer, according to current physics, is that:

 … the speed of light is a constant because it just is, and because light is not made of anything simpler.”
 (Laughlin, 2005), p15.